Jacques Chirac: Retirement

-Post-presidency and death
+Post-presidency (2007–2019)

 Shortly after leaving office, he launched the Fondation Chirac in June 2008.
 Since then it has been striving for peace through five advocacy programmes: conflict prevention, access to water and sanitation, access to quality medicines and healthcare, access to land resources, and preservation of cultural diversity.
 It supports field projects that involve local people and provide concrete and innovative solutions.
 Chirac chaired the jury for the Prize for Conflict Prevention awarded every year by his foundation.
 As a former president of France, he was entitled to a lifetime pension and personal security protection, and was an ex officio member for life of the Constitutional Council.
 He sat for the first time on the council on 15 November 2007, six months after leaving the presidency.
 Immediately after Sarkozy's victory, Chirac moved into a 180 sqm duplex on the Quai Voltaire in Paris lent to him by the family of former Lebanese prime minister Rafik Hariri.
 During the Didier Schuller affair, the latter accused Hariri of having participated in illegal funding of the RPR's political campaigns, but the judge closed the case without further investigations.
 In Volume 2 of his memoirs published in June 2011, Chirac mocked his successor Nicolas Sarkozy as "irritable, rash, impetuous, disloyal, ungrateful, and un-French".
 Chirac wrote that he considered firing Sarkozy previously, and conceded responsibility in allowing Jean-Marie Le Pen to advance in 2002.
 A poll conducted in 2010 suggested Chirac was the most admired political figure in France, while Sarkozy was 32nd.
 On 11 April 2008, Chirac's office announced that he had undergone successful surgery to fit a pacemaker.

 Chirac suffered from frail health and memory loss in later life.
 In February 2014 he was admitted to hospital because of pains related to gout.
 On 10 December 2015, Chirac was hospitalised in Paris for undisclosed reasons, although his state of health did not "give any cause for concern", he remained for about a week in ICU.
 According to his son-in-law Frederic Salat-Baroux, Chirac was again hospitalised in Paris with a lung infection on 18 September 2016.